Naturalistic plantings at Denver Botanic Gardens

 WHY BIODIVERSITY IS IMPORTANT

 Why is biodiversity important?
 Because it is sustainable.
-Naturalistic plantings are not only more drought-resistant, they help control invasive species while keeping maintenance and chemical needs low.
+Naturalistic plantings are not only more drought-resistant, they also help control invasive species while keeping maintenance and chemical needs low.

 So how do you make naturalistic plantings appeal to viewers who are accustomed to a single look?
 Or as Preston puts it, make them legible?
 It all starts with structure.